Konica Minolta’s Environmental Policy, Vision, and Strategy

 CO2 Reduction Target Approved by the SBT Initiative

-- SBT Initiative: Jointly established in 2015 by the CDP, the United Nations Global Compact, the World Resource Institute (WRI), and the World Wide Fund for Nature (WWF).
+- SBT Initiative: Jointly established in 2015 by CDP (formerly the Carbon Disclosure Project), the United Nations Global Compact, the World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).
 The SBT Initiative’s aim is to promote the achievement of science-based targets (SBTs) for greenhouse gas emissions reduction, in order to keep the increase in global average temperature to well below 2°C above pre-industrial levels.